DarkEnergyProcessor/livesim2_async/docs/Storyboard.md

 Lua storyboard is simply a Lua script which controls how objects shown behind the simulator, hence it's named Lua storyboard.
-Please note that Lua script running as Lua storyboard is sandboxed, which means most of `love` functions doesn't exist in here or modified to prevent alteration of the rendering state, and to prevent malicious Lua storyboard from running.
+Please note that Lua script running as Lua storyboard is sandboxed, which means most of `love` functions doesn't exist in here or modified to prevent alteration of the rendering state, and to prevent malicious Lua script from running.

 Storyboard Entry Points
 =======================

 Lua storyboard needs to create this function in global namespace.
-Although there's way to use it without this entry points by using coroutines, but it's usage is discouraged and only provided for legacy DEPLS storyboard lua script.
+Although there's way to use it without this entry points by using coroutines, but it's usage is discouraged and only provided for legacy DEPLS storyboard Lua script.

 *************************************************